Other Flag Day

 History and Origin of Flag Day

 A Presidential proclamation has been issued annually for this day since 1941.
 It proclaims Flag Day a June 14 holiday.
-A Presidential proclamation has announced National Flag Week ever since 1966.
+Also, a Presidential proclamation has announced National Flag Week ever since 1966.

 Did you Know?
 If you like to study flags, then you are a Vexillologist!